sakshi-c08/Python__programs/README.md

-# Python Programs
+Python Programs

-This repository contains my daily Python practice programs.
+This repository contains my daily Python practice programs as I learn and improve my coding skills step by step.

+📂 Structure
+Programs are organized day-wise:
-## Day-1
+- Day-1
+- Day-2
+- Day-3
+- ...

+Each folder contains:
-- Basic Python programs
+- Python programs
-- Covers input/output, loops, conditions

-More days will be added soon.
+- A separate README explaining the programs

+📌 Note
+Some files may contain multiple programs.
+Please run one program at a time by commenting the others.

+🎯 Goal
+To build strong problem-solving skills and improve Python programming.

+🚀 This repository will be updated regularly with new practice programs.